-Tip: If you have a phone that works internationally, you can purchase a SIM card from one of the cell carriers in the city.
+Pro Tip: If you have a phone that works internationally, get a pre-paid SIM card for Serbia.
+Or purchase a SIM card from one of the cell carriers in the city.
 A two-week tourist SIM card is around 500 RSD ($5) for 10GB of data.

 Things to Know About Belgrade, Serbia